Shopify/mobile-buy-sdk-ios/README.md

 }
 ```

 The format for specifying fields and search parameters is the following: `field:search_term`.
-It's critical to avoid whitespace between the `:` and the `search_term`.
+Note that it's critical that there be no space between the `:` and the `search_term`.
 Fields that support search are documented in the generated interfaces of the Buy SDK.

-**IMPORTANT:** If a field is specified (as in the example above) the `search_term` will be an **exact match** and not a fuzzy match.
-In the example above, collections of type `blue_runners` will not match.
+**IMPORTANT:** If you specify a field in a search (as in the example above), then the `search_term` will be an **exact match** instead of a fuzzy match.
+For example, based on the query above, a collection with the type `blue_runners` will not match the query for `runners`.

 #### Negating field matching [⤴](#table-of-contents)

-Each field search can also be negated.
-Building on the example above, if we wanted to match all collection that were **not** of type `runners`, we can do so by appending a `-` to the field:
+Each search field can also be negated.
+Building on the example above, if you want to match all collections that were **not** of the type `runners`, then you can append a `-` to the relevant field:

 ```swift
 .collections(first: 10, query: "-collection_type:runners") { $0